Guinness Record Book Collecting

 Collectors of beer mats (tegestologists) have a wide range of Guinness beer mats to collect.
 In the early 1960s, Guinness produced some beer mats celebrating "5 Million Guinness daily" and "Guinness - Him Strong", which had records from the Guinness Book of Records on the reverse.

-A series of 10 beer mats advertising the 1982 German edition had world record questions on the reverse and the number of the page in the book where the answer could be found.
+A series of 10 beer mats advertising the 1982 German edition had world record questions on the reverse, together with the number of the page in the book where the answer could be found:

 Stamps and First Day Covers